godfrey-creat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display lines containing the pattern root and the 3 lines after
+display all the lines in /etc/passwd that does not contain pattern 'bin'